JaniHarkonen/DMTOMAX/README.md

   -- arrow functions should be favored inside other functions, such as React-components
 - file fixer functionalities should be extracted into a custom hook useFileFixer()
 - extract FileTable's selection functionality and create a custom hook useSelection()
-- extract the usage of mappings into a custom hook useMappings()
 - extract the usage of file entries into a custom hook useFileEntires() -- file entries in ConvertTab should be indexed inside a JSON, so that the result of the fixes can be stored in the file entry JSON itself, rather than having two additional